 Now you can turn on the mains water supply slowly until it is fully open.

-Always make sure when to turn the water on the stop valve is fully open then turn the handle back ¼ turn, this will help the brass body of the valve sticking to the jumper inside the main water stop valve.
+Always make sure when turning the water on the stop valve is fully open then turn the handle back ¼ turn, this will help the brass body of the valve stick to the jumper inside the main water stop valve.

-If you have a small leak done worry just turn off the water and double-check your work In most cases leaks when changing a toilet fill valve is from the brass or chrome back nut being crossed threaded on the plastic thread to the toilet fill valve, so undo the brass or chrome back nut and try to straighten it up and re-tighten.
+If you have a small leak worry turn off the water and double-check your work In most cases leaks when changing a toilet fill valve is from the brass or chrome back nut being crossed-threaded on the plastic thread to the toilet fill valve, so undo the brass or chrome back nut and try to straighten it up and re-tighten.